Crookram

 Crookram is an electronic music producer from the Netherlands, known for his extensive use of sampling in downtempo music.
 Crookram describes his sound as "cinematic, sample-based, downtempo soul music".

 Biography

 Crookram, whose real name is Chris Angelovski, is a musician from The Hague.
 In 2006, he was invited by the Hungarian Budabeats label, an internet-only operation, to release music through their website.
 Crookram had been brought to Budabeat's attention by a Hungarian musician, who had received a favourable review from Crookram via their MySpace page.
 His first release, 19/76, consisted of five tracks, all downloadable for free.
 Through Windows (2010) received significant airplay on VPRO's 3VOOR12.
-Angelovski said much of his inspiration and many of his samples come from his parents' record collection, which contained much 1970s jazzrock and jazzfunk.
+Angelovski said much of his inspiration and many of his samples come from his parents' record collection, which contained much 1970s jazzrock and jazz-funk.